How Many Hours Does A Chef Work?

 If you clean quickly and thoroughly, you can spend more time cooking, and you can go home earlier, therefore saving money for the company.

 The point is this: in an eight-hour work day, not all of it will be spent cooking over a hot stove or chopping onions.
 Get good at cleaning and you can cut back on your hours.

 The Real Story on Working Hours: Straight from the Chef’s Mouth

 “I’ve gone anywhere from 120 hours to 50 to 60,” says Chef Olang, corporate executive chef at 24 Carrots Catering and Events in Costa Mesa.
 “On a regular basis, I’m working 60 hours.
 When we’re really busy, it gets up to 120.
 A lot of people out there are doing 120.”

 “In the beginning, 80 to 100 hours was the norm,” says Jo-jo Doyle, executive chef and director of operations at the Honda Center in Anaheim.
 Now in his 40s, Doyle says he still works 50-60 hours a week.
 As he advanced in the industry, his responsibilities changed, but the time he spends on the job is still much more than a normal 40-hour work week.

 The harsh reality, according to Chef Doyle, is that if you want to A) make money, and B) advance in the industry, you will need to put in the time.

-After 30 years in the newspaper industry, the Orange County native decided to put down the press pass and keyboard in favor of a chef coat.
-Joe was a reporter, editor and page designer at the Orange County Register and The Press-Enterprise in Riverside, CA. He interviewed professional athletes, rock stars or comedians passing through Southern California during the 1990s and 2000s.
-In 2018, he set out to pursue a dream job in the food industry.
+After 30 years in the newspaper industry, Orange County native Joe Ardent decided to put down the press pass in favor of a chef coat.
+Joe was a reporter, editor and page designer at the Orange County Register and The Press-Enterprise in Riverside, CA. He interviewed professional athletes, rock stars, comedians and others during the 1990s and 2000s.
+In 2018, he set out to pursue his dream in the food industry.